 The new terminal fully meets or exceeds all ADA regulations and guidelines.
 View our Accessibility and Inclusion page on the airport’s new website, flykc.com.

 Click here for information about how the art program was developed during construction of the new terminal.
 Or visit our public art page on the airport’s new website, flykc.com.

 Terminals B and C were not affected because the new terminal was constructed on the site of the demolished and separate Terminal A. The interiors of Terminals B and C operated as normal throughout the construction period but are now permanently closed.

-The only anticipated road change is the conversion of current one-way traffic near the terminals to two-way access.
-When the changeover occurs, travelers will be advised to slow down and arrive early for flights.
+The only road change was the conversion of one-way traffic near Terminals B and C to two-way access.
+When the changeover occurred, travelers were advised to slow down and arrive early for flights.

 No, airlines operated as usual in Terminals B and C until they closed permanently on February 27, 2023, to switch over to the new, single terminal.

 The project is now closed.
 But if you would like to do business with the Kansas City Aviation Department or one of our partners, please visit our business page on the the airport’s new website, flykc.com.

 Yes, a 6,300-spot, multi-level parking garage has been constructed adjacent to the new terminal.
 There is also a new 900-space surface lot within walking distance of the terminal.
 Economy Parking remains an option as well.
 Visit the parking page on the airport’s new website, flykc.com.

 The new parking garage replaces the three old garages and the circle parking lots with plenty of room to grow.
 The airport still offers Economy Parking as well as Park Air Express.
 For more information, visit the parking page on the airport’s new website, flykc.com.